J-oseph/tt08-gpio-expander/README.md

 # I2C GPIO Expander

-Read or write from GPIO pins using I2C.
-Inspired by ICs such as the MCP23017 or PCA9536.
+Read or write from GPIO pins over UART.

 - [Read the documentation for project](docs/info.md)